Long Live (Taylor Swift song)

-"Long Live" is a song written and recorded by American singer-songwriter Taylor Swift for her third studio album, Speak Now (2010).
-Produced by Swift and Nathan Chapman, "Long Live" is a heartland rock song featuring girl group harmonies and chiming rock guitars.
+"Long Live" is a song written and recorded by the American singer-songwriter Taylor Swift for her third studio album, Speak Now (2010).
+Produced by Swift and Nathan Chapman, "Long Live" is a heartland rock and pop rock song featuring girl group harmonies and chiming rock guitars.
 The lyrics are about Swift's gratitude for her fans and bandmates, using high-school and royalty imagery to describe the accomplishments in the narrator's life.

 After Speak Now was released, "Long Live" entered and peaked at number 85 on the US Billboard Hot 100.
 Some music critics deemed it an album highlight and lauded the production and lyrics, but others felt it was generic and unmemorable.
-A remix featuring verses written and sung in Portuguese by Brazilian singer Paula Fernandes, accompanied by a music video, was released as a digital single in Brazil in January 2012 to promote the live album Speak Now World Tour – Live; it peaked at number five on the Brasil Hot 100 Airplay chart.
+A remix featuring verses written and sung in Portuguese by the Brazilian singer Paula Fernandes, accompanied by a music video, was released as a digital single in Brazil in January 2012 to promote the live album Speak Now World Tour – Live.
+A commercial successes in Brazil, "Long Live" peaked at number five on the Brasil Hot 100 Airplay chart and was certified four-times diamond by Pro-Música Brasil.

-Swift included the song on the set lists of two of her world tours, the Speak Now World Tour (2011–2012) and Reputation Stadium Tour (2018), and performed it on select dates of two of her world tours, the Red Tour (2013–2014) and the 1989 World Tour (2015).
+Swift included the song on the set lists of three of her world tours — the Speak Now World Tour (2011–2012), Reputation Stadium Tour (2018), and The Eras Tour (2023–2024) — and performed it on select dates of the Red Tour (2013–2014) and the 1989 World Tour (2015).
+A re-recorded version, titled "Long Live (Taylor's Version)", was released as part of Swift's third re-recorded album Speak Now (Taylor's Version) on July 7, 2023.
+The re-recorded version was also featured in the end credits in the accompanying concert film.

-Composition
+Composition and lyrics

-American singer-songwriter Taylor Swift released her third studio album, Speak Now, on October 25, 2010.
+Taylor Swift released her third studio album, Speak Now, on October 25, 2010.
 She wrote all 14 tracks on the standard album by herself and co-produced them with Nathan Chapman.
 "Long Live" is the closing track of Speak Now's 14-track standard edition.
-Musically, "Long Live" is a heartland rock song, featuring contemporary country elements, chiming rock guitars, loud cymbal beats, and girl group harmonies.
-Rob Sheffield in Rolling Stone compared the song's guitars to those on "Hysteria" by Def Leppard.
-Musicologist James E. Perone compared the song's production to rock music from the 1980s, specifically the music of Irish band U2.
+Musically, "Long Live" is a heartland rock and pop rock song featuring contemporary country elements, chiming rock guitars, loud cymbal beats, and girl-group-styled vocal harmonies.
+Rob Sheffield in Rolling Stone compared the song's guitars to those on "Hysteria" by Def Leppard, while the musicologist James E. Perone compared the song's production to rock music from the 1980s, specifically the music of the Irish band U2.